Q: Why does the City of Puyallup have to modify council district boundaries?

 The statute further stipulates that population data may not be used for purposes of favoring or disfavoring any racial group or political party, and encourages that district boundaries coincide, where feasible, with “existing recognized natural boundaries” and preserve existing “communities of related and mutual interest."

 Q: What has happened thus far, and what is the next step in the process?

-The City Council has considered several options for redistricting, and selected one of those to take to public hearing for the community's review and comment.
-This selection of one option was per State law, which does not allow for presenting more than one redistricting option for public comment.
-If the option presented is modified following the public hearing, opportunity will be given for written comments on the revised option before it is adopted.
+The City Council has considered several options for redistricting and selected one of those to take to public hearing for the community's review and comment.
+This selection of one option as per State law does not allow for presenting more than one redistricting option for public comment.
+If the option presented is modified following the public hearing, the opportunity will be given for written comments on the revised option before it is adopted.

 Q: When will the new district boundaries be in place?

 The new district boundaries will be in place after the council adopts an ordinance to repeal and reenact PMC 1.04.010, “Precincts and Districts," in accordance with the new district map.